Record number of jobs available in SC - South Carolina Radio Network

-The South Carolina Department of Employment and Workforce says state employers are offering a record number of jobs.
+While South Carolina’s jobless rate increased last month, the state workforce agency says employers are still offering a record number of jobs.

-In its most recent unemployment report, the DEW says South Carolina has 2,113,000 jobs.
+In its most recent seasonally-adjusted unemployment release, the Department of Employment and Workforce reported 2.113 million jobs in January.
 That’s up more than 3,000 jobs from the previous month.
+However, the state’s unemployment rate ticked up to 4.3 percent from a revised 4.2 percent during that same time.

-“We are seeing our business payrolls continue to increase and that means they are adding jobs and where we’re at, a record level of over 2,113,000 jobs in the state of South Carolina now,” said DEW Director of Communications Bob Bouyea.
+“We are seeing our business payrolls continue to increase and that means they are adding jobs and where we’re at, a record level of over 2,113,000 jobs in the state of South Carolina now,” DEW spokesman Bob Bouyea said.

 “A lot of its manufacturing,” he said.
 “Manufacturing saw increases.
 So did the trades and transportation and utility sector.
 Those were the two largest areas that had job growth.”

 Bouyea said the auto industry is the source of those manufacturing jobs.
-BMW is expanding its upstate operations, Volvo has started hiring for its Lowcountry plant and their parts suppliers are expanding.
+BMW is expanding its Upstate operations, Volvo has started hiring for its Lowcountry plant and their parts suppliers are expanding.

 “With those announcements comes the need for labor,” said Bouyea.
 “That’s the state’s number one resource.”